How can I use my financial aid to purchase my books?

 What is Standards of Progress?

 All students who receive Title IV Federal Financial Aid, including student loans, must successfully pass 67% of the courses they take.
 If a student withdraws or fails a class, that counts as attempted but not earned coursework.
 Once a student drops below 67% of successful completion, he/she is placed on warning.
 The second time this happens, the student is placed on financial aid suspension.
 The student has the right to appeal this decision.
 If the appeal is approved, the student can continue to receive financial aid.
 However, the next time the student withdraws or fails could result in financial aid suspension again.
 Once a student is on suspension, he/she is no longer eligible for Title IV Federal Financial Aid until he/she reaches the 67% completion ratio again.
-For more information on Standards of Progress, click here.
+Learn more about Standards of Progress.

 What is a Master Promissory Note?